logaretm/villus/docs/guide/subscriptions.md

 });
 ```

-Once you've setup the `subscriptionForwarder` function, you can now use the `Subscription` component in the same way as the `Query` component.
+Once you've setup the `subscriptionForwarder` function, you can now use the `useSubscription` function or the `Subscription`.

+## Subscription Component

 The `Subscription` component exposes `data`, `error` on the slot props.